dimi309/small3d-first-games/README.md

 # Building

 This repository contains the small3d repository as a submodule.
-Remember to clone it with the `--recursive` flag.
+Use the `--recursive` flag when cloning, otherwise the small3d subdirectory will remain empty on your drive.

 Build by executing: